 Maybe we should start talking about what they want to happen long after this current issue is forgotten.
 After all, even if they “win” the next day will be business as usual.
 It always happens.

-Protest not like ferry issue at all
+ferry issue at all

 I’ve just read a letter where the author compares the ferry protest with the Maunakea protest, claiming that both are minority’s wishes winning over the majority.
 I don’t think this is true.